stakeholder definition step 1 of stakeholder management

 Brainstorming

-is a great way to identify stakeholders.
-Ask someone to be the scribe and capture every name, organization or type of stakeholder you can think of.
+Is a great way to identify stakeholders.
+Ask someone to be the scribe and capture every name, organization and group you can think of.
 Alternatively you could give everybody a pad of sticky notes and ask them to write as many stakeholders as they can think of using one note per stakeholder.
 After 10 - 15 minutes put up the sticky notes on the wall or on flipchart paper.
 Read more on how to use brainstorming.

 Mind mapping